Last Modified: 12 Jun 2014

 Day 4 Puebla

-Before leaving Oaxaca, breakfast at a unique street-side restaurant.
+Before leaving Oaxaca, we have breakfast at a unique street-side restaurant.
 At any one time they have three different types of corn dough made from different types of corn gathered from cooperatives of farmers who work throughout the Oaxaca state.

-After breakfast we travel by local bus to Puebla (approx. 5 hours)
+Travel by local bus to Puebla (approx. 5 hours)

 Although it's a rapidly growing city, Puebla has managed to combine modern development with its colonial past and there are plenty of well-maintained churches and colonial buildings to admire.
 Puebla is also a city obsessed with food and regarded by many as the gastronomic capital of Mexico.
 Its cuisine is a mixture of pre-hispanic fare and Spanish influenced dishes, including mole poblano and chiles en nogada.
 Bear in mind, chiles en nogada is seasonal and should only be eaten in restaurants between May and September.